Blog > Location Intelligence > Use Location Intelligence for Better Site Selection and Property Investment

 Understanding the customer with location intelligence

-In the not too distant past, the site selection process often included long hours sitting outside a competitor’s store, counting the number of cars in the parking lot at different times of day, keeping track of how many shopping carts or bags came out of the store, or counting how many deliveries came into the store.
+In the not too distant past, the site selection process often included long hours sitting outside a competitor’s location, counting the number of cars in the parking lot at different times of day.
 Today, the same information can be gleaned from rich, highly granular data sources drawn from mobile phones, social media, and GPS devices.

 Location Intelligence goes far deeper than just understanding traffic volume, though.
-Today, analysts are able to analyze consumers’ movements before and after a store visit.
+Today, analysts are able to analyze consumers’ movements before and after a location visit.
 They can combine that with psychographic information related to an audience’s interests and preferences to get a far more detailed understanding of who is frequenting a particular area and why.
-They can gain a better understanding of the natural boundaries that impact customers’ movements and buying decisions.
+They can gain a better understanding of the natural boundaries that impact customers’ movements.

 Mapping the territory